 It’s mostly about walking, exploring small trails, and just being in a quieter space.
 There isn’t much to “do” in the usual sense, so it works best when you just want a slow, peaceful outing.

-Free (some entry points may ask for basic details)
+- Entry: Free (some entry points may ask for basic details)

-Early morning or evening, especially in winter.
+- Best time to visit: Early morning or evening, especially in winter

 Okhla Bird Sanctuary (~40 km from Gurgaon)